storjak/Comedy-Score-Chart/readme.md

 };
 module.exports = secrets;
 ```
 If everything is set up correctly, at this point you can run the server with two terminals - one navigated to `front` and the other to `back`.
-In the `front` terminal, you can start the server with `node back-root`, and in the `back` terminal you can start the front end with `node front-root`.
+In the `front` terminal, you can start the server with `node back-root-ws`, and in the `back` terminal you can start the front end with `node front-root`.
 With these both running you should have full functionality.

 Full instructions aren't written quite yet - this process is currently VERY subject to change, but it should be enough to get anyone started.